Visual Studies Grants

 After being notified that you have received a grant, contact the graduate coordinator for details on how to obtain the funds.

 Arts Dean's Excellence grants come from the Arts Division and are awarded on an on-going basis to Arts graduate students to support the dissemination of their research projects and activities that the department and the Arts Dean consider significant in the promotion of excellence.
 The fund provides aid for students to participate in professional conferences, pay for image reproduction rights, or the costs associated with exhibitions, or those incurred in the acceptance of internships.
 On occasion, the Dean will consider requests for language study abroad when it is not practical to study the language in the U.S. The Excellence Fund typically does not support student requests in the initial stages of research or creative projects, unless it is to serve as a match for previously secured external funds (not from our department).

 Please see their webpage for further information and the online application.

-GSA Travel Grants are awarded to assist students who travel to perform research or attend conferences related to their graduate projects.
-This also may include thesis related travel to workshops and programs.
+GSA Travel Grants are awarded to assist students who travel to perform thesis-related research, present original work at conferences, and/or attend workshops.
 The maximum award is $500 per applicant per academic year.
+GRAF grants are awarded to assist with professional development or programs pertinent to graduate projects (up to $500 per applicant per academic year), as well as to help cover costs of supplies, subscriptions, and books needed for graduate students' research (up to $1000 per applicant per academic year).
+Students can apply for one Travel and one GRAF grant per year.
 Students receiving funding from another source (such as an advisor, department, or grant) may be offered an award that is less than the maximum.
-Student travel must be completed before applying and must have occurred within the last two years.
-You may only apply after all travel has been completed.
 Please visit https://gsa.ucsc.edu/travel-grants for further details on application instructions and deadlines.
 Late applications are not accepted.